COFFEE - ITS ADVANTAGES AND DISADVANTAGES

 Unfortunately, most teens today are so tired they are attracted to coffee, and are often regular visitors to the cafes, coffee houses and Starbucks that have sprung up all over America and Europe.

 Also, if you must drink coffee, do not add sugar to your coffee.
-However, adding real cream is good.
+However, adding real cream is okay.
 Stay away from the fake creams such as Cremora, powdered cream or the many other fake ones.

 Coffee often better than soda pop or some bottled sweetened teas.
-While I cannot recommend drinking coffee, it is better than drinking some other caffeinated beverages such as sweetened tea or the worst, soda pop.
+While we cannot recommend drinking coffee, it is better than drinking some other caffeinated beverages such as sweetened tea or the worst, soda pop.
 Soda pop often contains up to 70 chemical additives such as flavors, colors, preservatives and others that are not required to be on the label.

 Soda is also high in sugar, especially high fructose corn syrup, one of the worst sweeteners.
 Other harmful sweeteners are dextrose, glucose, maltose, and other damaging sugars.

-I don’t even recommend xylitol, mannitol or stevia.
+We don’t even recommend xylitol, mannitol or stevia.
 Even these are toxic and yin.

 WHAT ABOUT COFFEE RETENTION ENEMAS?